 Banking on the Future (A Fertility Within Reach Grant Program)

 Banking on the Future provides funds to cover the initial storage fees to preserve adolescent reproductive cells of cancer patients, prior to cancer treatment.

 Adolescent oncology only.
 Patients must be post-pubertal and under 22 years of age and must work with several partnered banking locations throughout the U.S. See application for partner bank listing.
 Cancer only.

 Fertile Action’s Parenthood After Cancer Treatment Grant (PACT) provides financial support for female cancer survivors.
 It is not a cash award.
 It significantly reduces the cost of IVF, egg donation and surrogacy for cancer survivors through fertility specialists who have agreed to offer their services at a discount or donate their services to the grantee.

 LGBTQ-friendly.
-Applicants must be 18 years of age, and must provide a letter of medical necessity from a reproductive endocrinologist, and medical clearance letter from an oncologist.
+Applicants must be 18 years of age and must provide a letter of medical necessity from a reproductive endocrinologist, and a medical clearance letter from an oncologist.

 Livestrong Fertility offers financial assistance to couples in need of fertility preservation before undergoing treatment for cancer.
 Livestrong Fertility works with fertility clinics and companies to provide discounted treatment and medications.
 Eligible patients must make under $75k single/ $100k combined income, have an eligible cancer diagnosis and must not have already started fertility-reducing cancer treatments.

 LGBTQ-friendly.
 Applicants must have a single income under $75,000 or household income under $100,000.
-Applicants must also have a eligible cancer diagnosis and must not have already started fertility-reducing cancer treatments.
+Applicants must also have an eligible cancer diagnosis and must not have already started fertility-reducing cancer treatments.

 Team Maggie For A Cure’s provides financial assistance up to $2,500 to young women and men for the purpose of preserving eggs and sperm after a cancer diagnosis.